 Spreading the word about the Restore Democracy Amendment with our helpful talking points is one of the most important things you can do to help get big money out of politics.
 If we are truly going to transform our political system we cannot rely on politicians or judges to lead the way.
 We must be the catalyst for the change we desire!

-Below are ten talking points that will help you effectively explain to friends, family members, and other acquaintances why getting big money out of politics is so important, why passing the Restore Democracy Amendment is the right solution, and getting involved with Citizens Take Action as a volunteer, donor, or both, is so important.
+Below are ten talking points that will help you effectively explain to friends, family members, and other acquaintances why getting big money out of politics is so important, why passing the Restore Democracy Amendment is the right solution, and why we all must do our part as a volunteer or donor.
 Get to know these talking points and then start spreading the word because the more people who hear about the Restore Democracy Amendment, the more likely we are to succeed!

 Top 10 Talking Points